jorge2412/DataLake2/Mobile Development/Cordova (Draft)/Session 2 - Hands On/Cordova HOL.md

 1. Take a moment to examine the solution that was created.
 Key elements include:

-	- The **Dependencies** folder, which contains any Bower and NPM packages loaded into the project
+	- The **Dependencies** folder, which contains any Bower or NPM packages loaded into the project
 	- The **merges** folder, which contains files that pertain to specific platforms
 	- The **res** folder, which contains resources such as icons and splash-screen images
-	- The **www** folder, which contains HTML, CSS, and JavaScript assets
+	- The **www** folder, which contains HTML, CSS, and JavaScript assets, including the **index.html** file that that serves as the app's home page
 	- Several files at the root level, including **config.xml**, which includes settings that Cordova uses to build and run your app

     ![The Cordova solution](Images/basic-newproject-solution.png)